emberjs/rfcs/text/0000-route-data-loading.md

 ## Detailed design

 This RFC proposes adding a `load()` hook to `Route`.
-The route is in the 'loading' state while this hook is run.
+The route is in the `loading` state while this hook is run.
 The keys of the object returned from `load()` become the named arguments to the component.

 ```js
 // routes/profile.js